Winner's Curse Free Robust Mendelian Randomization with Summary Data: Framework and challenges

 Furthermore, there exists a positive integer $n\rightarrow\infty$ and positive constants $m$ and $M$ such that $\frac{m}{n}\leq \sigma_{X_j}^2 \leq \frac{M}{n}$,\ $\frac{m}{n}\leq \sigma_{Y_j}^2 \leq \frac{M}{n}$ for $j=1,\ldots,p$. \end{assumption}

-The assumption of independent SNPs, while seemingly stringent, is grounded in both methodological necessity and established practice in two-sample MR \citep{ye2021debiased, zhao2020statistical, ma2023breaking}.
-The rationale for this approach is twofold.
-First, it ensures that each selected SNP represents a signal from a unique genetic locus, mitigating potential confounding effects from LD and facilitating clearer interpretation of causal effect estimates.
-Second, given the constraints of working with summary statistics, modeling complex correlation structures between SNPs is often infeasible, making the independence assumption a practical necessity.
+The assumption of independent SNPs, while seemingly stringent, is grounded in established practice in two-sample MR analyses \citep{ye2021debiased, zhao2020statistical, ma2023breaking}.
+This approach helps ensure that each selected SNP represents a signal from a unique genetic locus, thereby mitigating potential confounding effects from LD and facilitating clearer interpretation of causal effect estimates.
+We acknowledge that alternative cis-MR methods such as Transcriptome-Wide Association Studies (TWAS) \citep{gusev2016integrative, wainberg2019opportunities} and Proteome-Wide Association Studies (PWAS), effectively utilize correlated SNPs, particularly for investigating relationship between omics and complex traits.
+However, as the reviewer suggested, when inferring causal relationships between complex traits/diseases (such as the two case studies in Section 6), using independent IVs from the whole genome is typically efficient enough and simple to implement.
+This strategy is also widely adopted in the literature.
+Therefore, in line with this common practice, we adopt the independence assumption.
 To ensure independent IVs, we apply a sigma-based LD pruning method \citep{ma2023breaking}.